giabao/sbt-deploy/README.md

   addSbtPlugin("fi.reaktor" %% "sbt-deploy" % "0.4.0")
 ```

 Then, start using the plugin by amending your settings in the build as follows.
-Note that <code>deploySettings</code> defines a task <code>deploy</code>, which is a sequence of tasks that shall be run in the specified order constrolled by <code>dependsOn</code>.
+Note that `deploySettings` defines a task <code>deploy</code>, which is a sequence of tasks that shall be run in the specified order constrolled by <code>dependsOn</code>.

 ```scala
 import sbt._